 The COVID-19 pandemic has made it difficult for hundreds of thousands of people to pay rent and stay housed.
 At the Eviction Lab, we believe that everyone deserves a place to call home, especially during an emergency like this.

 The following is a guide with some of the most relevant questions that tenants could have as the eviction protections lapse.
-We are encouraging everyone to learn about your rights in court, apply to rental assistance, and search for legal counsel.
+We are encouraging everyone to learn about your rights in court, search for legal counsel and apply to rental assistance if it is available.

 Note: this page is intended to provide general information and does not constitute legal advice.
 Please consult an attorney barred in your state for advice about a specific legal matter.

-The federal moratorium on evictions was struck down by the Supreme Court, but local moratoriums remain active in some cities and states.
+The federal moratorium on evictions was struck down by the Supreme Court in August of 2021. but local moratoriums remain active in some cities and states.
+Some local moratoriums remained active afterwards in specific cities and states, but most have expired by now.

 Contact local housing advocates and legal aid organizations in your city or state to learn your rights, seek legal counsel and find the most up to date information.
 More legal aid providers can be found through state bar associations (associations of all attorneys in the state) and NAIP.
 More legal assistance can be found from the American Bar Association and LawHelp.org.
 Find or post resources in your community to our sister website Just Shelter.